BlenderCN/BlenderPython/Curves.md

 Blender has two main type of Curve types.
 2D and 3D - and both have a variety of Spline types.
 Maybe this doesn't mean much to you if you haven't used Blender's Curves much, but it will be apparent after a bit of experimentation.

 Available Spline types: `('POLY', 'BEZIER', 'BSPLINE', 'CARDINAL', 'NURBS')`.
-Each of these types expects it's coordinate information in a different way.
+Each of these types expects its coordinate information in a different way.

   - POLY:  Like a poly line, not smoothed, just a line between each coordinate.
   - NURBS: Smoothed lines between coordinates.